Beyond Offline A/B Testing: Context-Aware Agent Simulation for Recommender System Evaluation: Experimental Setup

 \section{Experimental Setup}

-\textbf{Datasets.} We conduct experiments on four datasets spanning diverse recommendation domains: MovieLens-1M (movies), AmazonBook (books), Steam (video games), and OPeRA~\cite{wang2025opera} (EC site).
+Experiments are conducted on four datasets spanning diverse recommendation domains: MovieLens-1M (movies), AmazonBook (books), Steam (video games), and OPeRA~\cite{wang2025opera} (EC site).
 Following prior work, we filter out users and items with fewer than 20 interactions.
 We then split interactions into training, validation, and test sets using an 80/10/10 time-based split, so that all test interactions strictly occur after the validation and training interactions.
 This reflects the temporal distribution shift encountered in real deployments and ensures that simulated agents cannot access future information.
+In a few experiments, we also report results for \textsc{ContextSim(fs)}, where agents are not pretrained but instead condition their decisions on chain-of-thoughts exemplars appended to prompts as structured \textit{context}.
+This enables a direct comparison between pretrained agents and those that rely purely on prompt interpretation and in-context reasoning.

 \textbf{Agent Initialization.} For each user, we instantiate one ContextSim agent.
 The agent profile $p$ is initialized via the persona-matching procedure described in Section~\ref{sec:context}.
-Concretely, we provide the LLM a few interactions from its history and is prompted to generate $K=5$ candidate personas.
+Concretely, we provide the LLM a few interactions from its history and prompt it to generate $K=5$ candidate personas.
 A separate scoring prompt evaluates the consistency between each candidate persona and the interaction history; the persona with the highest consistency score is selected and fixed for all subsequent simulations.
 Episodic memory is initialized with the user's training interactions and preference descriptions, while values in the emotional memory are initialized as neutral and updated during simulations.